the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 As soon as the worker wants to respond, it simply resets the `running_bit` and returns to its event loop.
 Then only the `pause_bit` stays set, which actually does mean "the algorithm is paused."

-This pausing mechanism is built into `AlgoRunner` if your derrivate uses it as supposed (see below).
+This pausing mechanism is built into `WorkerBase` if your derrivate uses it as supposed (see below).

 Then, `Algo::State` declares bit masks and a shift count:
 - `page_mask`